 But the wavefunction collapse turns out to be even more ad-hoc.
 Fortunately, the dissociation entails a kind of absolute decoherence, making the wavefunction collapse unnecessary.
-This naturally leads to a new version of the many-worlds interpretation, while solving its major problems:
+This naturally leads to a new version of the many-worlds interpretation, while solving some of its problems: